kirchberger/60_keyboard/README.md

 Remove the dedicated caps lock key since I never seem to use it.

 Then ideally move the []\ keys so that they may be closer.

+# Hardware

+Will be based on ESP32-S3

+Looking to make a 8x8 ish matrix
+Looking to use standard mechanical switch sockets for potential replacement in the future. one programming usb interface and one for connection.